-78. The Bank shall either provide a copy of the Joint Orders to its shareholder AETRS or otherwise furnish a description of the Order in conjunction with the next board of directors meeting of AETRS, in which case such description shall fully describe the Joint Orders in all material respects.
-The description and any accompanying communication, statement, or notice shall be sent to the FDIC, Disclosure and Securities Section, 550 17th Street, N.W., Washington, D.C.
-20429 and to the CFPB, Office of Enforcement, 1700 G Street, N.W., Washington, D.C.
+otherwise furnish a description of the Order in conjunction with the next board of directors meeting of AETRS, in which case such description shall fully describe the Orders in all material respects.
+The description and any accompanying communication, statement, or notice shall be sent to the CFPB, Office of Enforcement, 1700 G Street, N.W., Washington, D.C.
 20552, for non-objection or comment prior to dissemination to shareholders.
-Any changes requested to be made by the FDIC or CFPB shall be made prior to dissemination of the description, communication, notice, or statement.
+Any changes requested to be made by the CFPB shall be made prior to dissemination of the description, communication, notice, or statement.
 This description shall be disseminated in conjunction with the Bank's next shareholder communication and in conjunction with its notice or proxy statement preceding the Bank's next shareholder meeting.
-The terms "next shareholder communication" and "next shareholder meeting" mean the next shareholder communication and next shareholder meeting immediately after the FDIC and CFPB provide the Bank with either non-objection of or comments about the description.
+The terms "next shareholder communication" and "next shareholder meeting" mean the next shareholder communication and next shareholder meeting immediately after the CFPB provide the Bank with either non-objection of or comments about the description.

 VI.
-SAVINGS CLAUSE AND EFFECTIVE DATE OF THE JOINT ORDERS
+SAVINGS CLAUSE AND EFFECTIVE DATE OF THE ORDERS

-The provisions of the Joint Orders shall not bar, estop or otherwise prevent the FDIC, the CFPB, or any other federal or state agency or department from taking any other action against the Bank.
+The provisions of the Orders shall not bar, estop or otherwise prevent the CFPB or any other federal or state agency or department from taking any other action against the Bank.

-The Joint Orders shall be effective on the date of issuance.
+The Orders shall be effective on the date of issuance.

-Calculation of time limitations for compliance with the terms of the Joint Orders shall be based on calendar days, unless otherwise noted.
+Calculation of time limitations for compliance with the terms of the Orders shall be based on calendar days, unless otherwise noted.

-The provisions of the Joint Orders shall be binding on the Bank, its officers, agents, servants, employees, other institution-affiliated parties, and any successors and assigns thereof.
+The provisions of the Orders shall be binding on the Bank, its officers, agents, servants, employees, other institution-affiliated parties, and any successors and assigns thereof.

-The provisions of the Joint Orders shall remain effective and enforceable except to the extent that and until such time as any provision has been modified, terminated, suspended, or set aside by the FDIC and CFPB.
+The provisions of the Orders shall remain effective and enforceable except to the extent that and until such time as any provision has been modified, terminated, suspended, or set aside by the CFPB.